Brown bear photo hides

 “Gli orsi nel loro habitat naturale sono meravigliosi. .anzi..sono sempre meravigliosi come la natura che li circonda” Marina Assunta Temelacchi, Italy

-Summer season starts on 6th of August and ends on 20th of September.
+Season starts on 5th May and ends on 20th October.

 Slovenianbears offers the best options in Central Europe for bear watching and photography.
 For this, we have a network of 8 locations and 20 hides that can either be booked separately or visited within the scope of a photo tour.